sombriks/enterprise-kotlin-handbook/docs/0011-kotlin-basics.md

 ### Packages

-The concepts of modules and packages have some interceptions but they have some key distinctions.
+The concepts of modules and packages have some similarities but they have some key distinctions.
 Take this example:

 ```kotlin